bwogit/CI_PP5_SURF_HAVEN/README.md

 - Allows the user to sort the listed products.
 - User stories covered: 16, 17

+**Feature Test**:
+1. Navigate to the "Shop" page.
+2. Verify that the sorting options are available, such as sorting by price, rating, or catagory.
+3. Test each sorting option and confirm that the product list is updated accordingly.

 <details><summary>See feature images</summary>

 ![Sort1](https://raw.githubusercontent.com/bwogit/CI_PP5_surf_haven/main/docs/features/feature_sort_1.jpg)
 ![Sort2](https://raw.githubusercontent.com/bwogit/CI_PP5_surf_haven/main/docs/features/feature_sort_2.jpg)
 </details>

 ### Search
 - Allows the user to search for products.
 - User stories covered: 14,15

+**Feature Test**:
+1. Navigate to the "Shop" page.
+2. Verify that a search input field is visible and easily accessible.
+3. Test the input field by entering search queries and confirming that it responds in real-time

 <details><summary>See feature image</summary>